Trump In Asia: A 'Rebalance' Toward Trade

 President Trump declared that "from now on, [we] expect that our partners will faithfully follow the rules just like we do ... markets will be open to an equal degree on both sides, and that private industry, not government planners, will direct investment."

 Only "fair" and reciprocal bilateral trade agreements will be acceptable, he said.
-He rejected "large" agreements that "tie our hands, surrender or sovereignty, and make enforcement practically impossible" — presumably referring to the Trans-Pacific Partnership (TPP), from which the U.S. has withdrawn and which the remaining 11 countries agreed at the same summit to pursue.
+He rejected "large" agreements that "tie our hands, surrender or sovereignty, and make enforcement practically impossible" — presumably referring to the Trans-Pacific Partnership, from which the U.S. has withdrawn and which the remaining 11 countries agreed at the same summit to pursue.

 The president warned that intellectual property theft, forcing businesses to surrender their technology to the state and forcing joint ventures in exchange for market access would no longer be tolerated.
 This broadside mostly — but not only — implicates China.
 He also promised to address "massive subsidizing of industries through colossal state-owned enterprises ... cyberattacks, corporate espionage, or other anti-competitive practices."

-If there was a sop to the region, it was President Trump's promise to request the World Bank and Asian Development Bank to focus on high-quality infrastructure investment that promotes economic growth.
+If there was a sop to the region, it was Trump's promise to request the World Bank and Asian Development Bank to focus on high-quality infrastructure investment that promotes economic growth.
 This might be interpreted as a response to Beijing's ambitious Belt and Road infrastructure initiative, but it is unlikely to be sufficient to worry Beijing — or placate anxious Asian partners.

 What wasn't said